-(CNN) — Beached on the western shores of the Caspian Sea, it looks like a colossal aquatic beast -- a bizarre creation more at home in the deep than above the waves.
+(CNN) — Beached for over a year on the western shores of the Caspian Sea, it looks like a colossal aquatic beast -- something bizarre perhaps more at home beneath the water than in the air.
 It certainly doesn't look like something that could ever fly.

 But fly it did -- albeit a long time ago.

-After lying dormant for more than three decades, the Caspian Sea Monster has been on the move again.
-One of the most eye-catching flying machines ever built, it's completing what could be its final journey.
+Back in July 2020, after lying dormant for more than three decades, the Sea Monster of the Caspian, one of the most eye-catching flying machines ever built, was again on the move in what was, very likely, its final journey.

-In July of this year after 14 hours at sea, a flotilla of three tugs and two escort vessels maneuvered slowly along the shores of the Caspian Sea to deliver their bulky special cargo to its destination, a stretch of coast near Russia's southernmost point.
+It took 14 hours for a flotilla of three tugs and two escort vessels maneuvering slowly along the shores of the Caspian Sea to deliver their bulky, special cargo to its destination, a stretch of coast near Russia's southernmost point.

 It's here, next to the ancient city of Derbent, in Russia's republic of Dagestan, that the 380-ton "Lun-class Ekranoplan" has found its new, and most likely definitive, home.